 Now’s the time to determine how your software will be built.
 At this point, you’ll need consultations with the professionals, who will define which programming language, platforms, software, and tools are required to build your SaaS product.
-This decision should be made both with MVP and long term plans in mind.
+This decision should be made both with MVP and long-term plans in mind.

 Step 6: Assemble a development team

-The person who’s going to take the lead in your development team largely depends on the type of software you’re building.
 Since choosing the right development team is a multi-step process in its own right, we’ll run a more detailed checklist in the following section.

 Step 7: Determine your budget

 With all of the previous steps you’ve taken, by this point, you’ll have a clear idea of how much SaaS product development will cost you.
 Consider the time needed to build the product and start selling it.
 It can take up to 10 months to build a SaaS product, but most SaaS MVPs take about 6 months to build.

 Plan the budget sources and budget allocation carefully, and remember to factor in possible setbacks and challenges that may burden your finances additionally.
 If that happens, you will need to look for new sources of money right in the middle of your project, which can cause unwanted delays.